-Early Signs of Running Injury and How to Avoid Them
+Early Signs of Running Injuries and How to Avoid Them

 Running is a popular physical activity and its popularity is directly related to its numerous health benefits, which include improved musculoskeletal health, body composition, cardiovascular health, and psychological state.
 Unfortunately, running is also implicated in high rates of musculoskeletal injuries, with as many as 65% of all runners reporting overuse running injuries each year (Messier et al., 2018).